norsig/vpn-ca-api/README.md

 **NOTE**: generate your own hash and put it in `config/config.ini`, do **NOT** use the default.

+You can also place the templates for both the server and client templates in the `config/views` directory, i.e. `config/views/server.twig` and `config/views/client.twig` folder.

 # Apache
 The following configuration can be used in Apache, place it in `/etc/httpd/conf.d/vpn-cert-service.conf`: